 EMS training for knee stability

 Our knee joint is subjected to a great deal of stress in everyday life.
 It bears about half of our body weight when we walk.
 Ligaments and muscles help to stabilise the knee joint under this load.
-Support the stabilisation of the knee and prevent pain with EMS muscle stimulation.
+Support the stabilisation of the knee and prevent pain with electrical muscle stimulation.
 A strengthened musculature relieves the knee.

 EMS devices and electrode recommendations

-The optimal programme for your application
+The optimal program for your application

 Beginners: Here we recommend the program P17.

 Beginners: Here we recommend the program P26.

 Muscle building exercises